shadergz/termux-helpers/README.md

 # termux-helpers

+A collection of scripts to help and patchers some components installation inside the Termux on Android platform

 ## Patches and Helpers

 - (install-opencl): Install OpenCL utilities and apply patches whether the ocl-icd doesn't have any platform available.
 The patcher will override the ocl-icd OpenCL library installation with the system vendor library!
 If your custom ROM was updated the opencl library should be reinstalled issuing an ```remove-opencl``` and after ```install-opencl```